nettrades/nettrades-platform/README.md

 npm install

-# npm run build:win   # on Windows with WSL
+npm run build:win   # on Windows with WSL
 # npm run build:mac   # on MAC for MAC
-npm run build:linux # on Linux for Linux
+# npm run build:linux # on Linux for Linux

 npm start

 # This will launch the NETTRADES Sovereign AI PLATFORM

 ```

+### One-Click NETTRADES Launcher

+The quickest way to learn to use the NETTRADES Sovereign AI Platform is to play around with the NETTRADES Launcher on a development machine: